Mi-kami/TSA_DS_Capstone_Group3/notebooks/README.md

 - 08_Model comparison and evaluation

-- Merged notebooks #merged version from NB01 - NB08
+- Merged notebooks        <--merged version from NB01 - NB08

-- 09_Documentation and Report ## <-- For non-technical personnels
+- 09_Documentation and Report      <-- For non-technical personnels

 Notebooks are sequentially numbered to maintain logical progression and ensure clarity, reproducibility, and collaboration across the team.